rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/02-form-storage-adapters.markdown

     ID for the form record.
 The default JSON storage adapter uses it to test whether an add or update is called for.

-`DDMStorageAdapterDeleteRequest`:
+`DDMStorageAdapterGetRequest`:

 - Method: `public long getPrimaryKey()`
-    Returns the `storageId` <!-- ???--> of the form record, which is useful for any work that requires identifying a record.
-The default JSON storage adapter uses it to retrieve the `DDMContent` object associated with the primary key, which, in turn with the form itself (see the next method) is used to get deserialized `DDMFormValues`, which can be passed to the delete request.
+    Returns the `storageId` of the form record, which is useful for any work that requires identifying a record.

 - Method: `public DDMForm getDDMForm()`
-    Returns the `DDMForm` object of the form the record is associated with, for deletion.
+    Returns the `DDMForm` object of the form the record is associated with.

-`DDMStorageAdapterGetRequest`:
+`DDMStorageAdapterDeleteRequest`:

 - Method: `public long getPrimaryKey()`
-    Returns the `storageId` <!-- ???--> of the form record, which is useful for any work that requires identifying a record.
+    Returns the `storageId` of the form record, which is useful for any work that requires identifying a record.
+The default JSON storage adapter uses it to retrieve the `DDMContent` object associated with the primary key, which, in turn with the form itself (see the next method) is used to get deserialized `DDMFormValues`, which can be passed to the delete request.

 ## Implementing a `DDMStorageAdapter`